Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 3: Estimating a Risk Difference with Possible Outcome Misclassification

 In terms of limiting posterior means for the target, when the investigator presumes $M_{1}$, the limit is simply $\psi^{\star}_{1}=\phi^{\dagger}_{1} - \phi^{\dagger}_{0}$.
 For $M_{0}$, numerical integration is required to obtain $\psi^{\star}_{0}$ for a given $\phi^{\dagger}$.
 Specifically, $\psi^{\star}_{0}= \int g(\phi^{\dagger},\lambda) \pi_{0}(\lambda|\phi^{\dagger}) d\lambda$, where the prior conditional density for $(\lambda | \phi)$ is derived from the joint density (\ref{ex2jointpri}).

-The RAMSE values are given in Table 3.
-We now see rather higher stakes than were manifested in Example 2.
-Imposing the maybe restriction when not warranted incurs a penalty of a 45\% increase in RAMSE (as per the first row of the table).
-Whereas imposing the maybe restriction when warranted produces a 25\% reduction in RAMSE (as per the second row of the table).
+The RAMSE values, given in Table 3, reveal higher stakes than manifested in Example 2.
+Imposing the maybe restriction when not warranted incurs a penalty of a 45\% increase in RAMSE (first row).
+Whereas imposing the maybe restriction when warranted produces a 25\% reduction in RAMSE (second row).